You’ve arrived at TravelSupermarket: the only destination you need to compare, book and save money on Amsterdam hotels...

 It is impossible not to be moved by this house on Prinsengracht, where Anne penned her famous diary while hiding from the Nazis with her family.

-The Bohemian vibe carries into Amsterdam's biggest park.
-Splendid at any time of the year, summer sees the lawns packed with locals and tourists hanging out and relaxing.
+Splendid at any time of the year, the lawns of Amsterdam’s biggest park are particularly packed with locals and tourists hanging out and relaxing during the summer months.

-Join the fun in lively Amsterdam when these events take over the city streets.
+Join the fun in hip, lively Amsterdam, which gets even cooler when these events take over the city streets...

-Spring at the Keukenhof gardens: April is usually the best time to witness nature's glory as the famous tulip and daffodil bulb fields burst into intense colour.
-Keukenhof is an ideal place to see this yearly wonder.
+Spring at the Keukenhof gardens: April is usually the best time to witness nature's glory as the gardens’ famous tulip and daffodil bulb fields burst into intense colour.

-Queen's Day; April: The city is awash with a show of the famous national orange colour during these fun-filled celebrations.
-Hotels will get booked quickly for this riot of friendly festivities.
+Queen's Day; April: The city is awash with the national orange colour of the Netherlands during these fun-filled celebrations.
+But book early if you want to be part of it: hotels fill up quickly at this time of year.

-Jordaan Festival; September: Located in one of Amsterdam's most hip and happening neighbourhoods, Jordaan, this is a weekend-long street party and one at which visitors are most welcome.
+Jordaan Festival; September: Located in one of Amsterdam's most hip and happening neighbourhoods, Jordaan, this is a weekend-long street party at which visitors are most welcome.